CHARLIE PALMIERI was a pianist, organist, composer, arranger, bandleader, educator, and EDDIE PALMIERI’S elder brother.

 Later, as a teenager, Charlie and Eddie entered talent shows.
 Charlie accompanied Eddie on vocals and more often than not, they walked away with prizes.

 Charlie attended New York City’s public school system.
 At seven, his father enrolled him at The Julliard School.
-He and Eddie studied piano under Margaret Allison Bonds, the first African American woman to perform with the Chicago Symphony Orchestra and the featured pianist for The Chicago Women’s Symphony Orchestra.
+He and Eddie studied piano under Margaret Allison Bonds, the first African American woman to perform with the Chicago Symphony Orchestra and the featured pianist for The Chicago Women’s Symphony Orchestra, among others.

 In 1941, the Palmieri’s moved to 830 Kelly Street in the Bronx, but Charlie often returned to Spanish Harlem to hang out with his friends.
 Around that time, he heard the pianists Noro Morales, Anselmo Sacasas, and Gilberto Ayala.
-Also, Machito and his Afro-Cubans and Miguelito Valdes, who he cites as primary influences.
+Also, Machito and his Afro-Cubans and Miguelito Valdes, who were primary influences.

 Charlie’s first professional gig was at the Park Palace with The Osario Salasies Orchestra.
 For the audition, the bandleader asked him to play the well-known ballads Vieja Luna and Desconfianza.